seanthegeek/yaramail/_sources/tutorial.md.txt

 - Has the message `From` domain `myworkday.com`
 - Is DKIM signed by a key at the domain `myworkday.com`
-- The organization's logo as a remote image
+- Includes the organization's logo as a remote image
 - Contains at least one link, and all link URLs start with `https://www.myworkday.com/` and the employer's name
 - Contains the string "Powered by Workday: A New Day, A Better Way."